✨ Professional Resume Review | Get Yours Today | Certified Experts

 The day-to-day responsibilities of a Primary School Teacher include creating lesson plans and assisting in curriculum development.

-The others are analyzing student progress, managing classroom activities and student behavior, and attending professional development classes.
+The others are analyzing student progress, managing classroom activities and behavior, and attending professional development classes.

 There are a few routes to becoming a teacher.